tremor-rs/tremor-www-docs/docs/development/benchmarks/LogstashBenchmark.md

 ## Production Analysis

-Of course, we don't typically deploy logstash or tremor into production as a simple distribution proxy or interconnect that simply passes through events.
+We don't typically deploy logstash or tremor into production as a distribution proxy or interconnect that passes through events.
 Logstash would be a pretty bad choice compared to tremor.
 But tremor, although it has excellent conditioning and is designed for elegantly handling back-pressure and saturation conditions for log shipping and distribution - it does not provide the delivery semantics, retention and feature-set of technologies such as Kafka.

 For the level 1 traffic limiting, traffic shaping and rate limiting use cases in Level 3 Logging at Wayfair for which tremor was originally designed we have seen a 7x-8x improvement in density compared to logstash for v0.4 of tremor. v0.5 should increase this to the 10x ballpark as we benefit from SIMD vectorization of JSON deserialization.
 However, there is further room for improvement as the tremor-script langauge has evolved to handle level 2 logging to replace ruby and logstash with far richer configuration than level 1.
 In v0.5 performance is a non-goal; as such there are many optimisations to the new tremor-script domain specific langauge that we have yet to undertake - so in practice for level 2 logging we won't see the full benefit of SIMD vectorization as some of those gains are ammortised by additional essential complexity of providing a richer DSL to support replacing logstash in level 2.

 Indicatively, we stand to see a range of 20x-40x improvement.
-In production we have *observed* closer to a 7x-8x improvement in density with the L3 replacement, and with the v0.4 upgrade to L1 in GCP pre-live.
+In production we have _observed_ closer to a 7x-8x improvement in density with the L3 replacement, and with the v0.4 upgrade to L1 in GCP pre-live.
 We expect a further modest incremental improvement in L1 with v0.5, and a good ~10x over logstash for L2 this ( v0.5 ) release.

 ## Apache Logs Scenario

 Logstash ships with a benchmark where logstash is configured for Apache log processing and elementization.
 We have ported this benchmark to tremor for coparative purposes.

 Tremor processes [44109658](tremor-apache-log.txt) messages in 100 seconds fixed interval ( continuously replaying ), whereas logstash takes 751 seconds to process the same [6900000](logstash-apache-log.txt) log records.

 This is 48x speedup in favour of tremor.